 In order to build for the future we need to plan for the future.
 This may seem so obvious you might wonder why it needs to stated.
 But not everyone agrees.

-Everyone in California knows we need to build housing.
-The question is how to do it.
-State Senator Scott Wiener has introduced SB 827, which he claims will lower housing costs while also getting people out of cars and onto transit.
+State Senator Scott Wiener thinks we can do without planning.
+He has introduced SB 827, which he claims will lower housing costs while also getting people out of cars and onto transit.
 How will this happen?
 By overriding local zoning and allowing developers to build more dense residential projects near rail and bus stops.